mathieueveillard/js-intro/Scope/README.md

 });
 ```

 Finally, arrow functions are also uttermost helpful since they don't have their own `this` as regular functions.
-Hence, `this` inside an arrow function refers to the value of its enclosing scope, captured by closure :
+Hence, `this` inside an arrow function refers to the value of its enclosing scope:

 ```javascript
 it("arrow functions should not have their own 'this'", function() {